MarketSquare/robotframework-style-guide/guides/guide.md

 ```

 If Test Cases include Keywords with relatively short names and with only a few arguments,
-then arguments can be accomodated on a single line if the maximum length of the line is not
+then arguments can be accommodated on a single line if the maximum length of the line is not
 exceeded.
 Mixing single-line and vertical listing should be avoided within the same test case,
 and either one or the other should be chosen: